honno/twitter-anew/README.md

 git clone https://github.com/Honno/twitter-anew.git
 ```

-Enter the new directory created by the clone...
+Enter the new directory created by the clone.
 ```bash
 cd twitter-anew
 ```